-Window are the containers of Tkinter, on which we can place all our other widgtes.
-If we want to give size of our window we can use geometry method.
-Window is nothing but the object of Tkinter we can assign different size to our window this size will be in pixels and will take horizontal and vertical size parameter as string value.
-We can also use minsize method to give size to our window in Tkinter.
+Window is the container of Tkinter, where we can place all our other widgets.
+If we want to give the size of our window, we can use the geometry method.
+The window is nothing but the object of Tkinter; we can assign different sizes to our window.
+This size will be in pixels and take horizontal and vertical size parameters as string values.
+We can also use the minsize method to give a size to our window in Tkinter.

-We can use geometry method or minsize method to set the size of the Tkinter window.
-Inside this we need to assign height, width or value as the string.
-For better understating see syntax below;
+We can use the geometry method or minsize method to set the size of the Tkinter window.
+Inside this, we must assign height, width, or value as the string.
+For a better understating, see the syntax below;

-In the above syntax we are calling this geometry method on parent object which is an Tkinter object here.
-We can assign value of size as string inside this method by using ‘x’ operator between the size.
+In the above syntax, we are calling this geometry method on the parent object, which is a Tkinter object here.
+We can assign the value of size as a string inside this method by using ‘x’ operator between the size.

-This is the another method we can use to size our window.
-Inside this method we are giving two parameters here named as width and height as follows.
-Let’s see one practice syntax for better understanding see below;
+This is another method we can use to size our window.
+Inside this method, we are giving two parameters here named width and height as follows.
+Let’s see one practice syntax for better understanding.
+See below;

-In this way we can use this in our program while creating window in Tkinter.
+In this way, we can use this in our program while creating a window in Tkinter.

-As now we know that we can provide size to our window by using geometry method and midsize method in Tkinter.
-But in order to use both this methods, we need to import the Tkinter module into our program because we can call this by using Tkinter object only.
+As of now, we know we can provide size to our window by using geometry and midsize methods in Tkinter.
+But to use both these methods, we need to import the Tkinter module into our program because we can call this by using Tkinter object only.

-Both these methods takes height and width as a parameter directly or indirectly.
-Now we will see one example to understand it better and how they actually work internally see below;
+Both these methods take height and width as a parameter directly or indirectly.
+Now we will see one example to understand it better and how they actually work internally.
+See below;

 from tkinter import * parent = Tk() parent.minsize(width=100, height=100) parent.geometry("100x100") parent.mainloop()

-After this we will create Tkinter object this will be called a parent object here.
+After this, we will create a Tkinter object which will be called a parent object here.
 On this parent object, we can call both this method.
-We will discuss this in detail see below;
+We will discuss this in detail; see below;

-- geometry (): We can call this method by using Tkinter object ‘parent’.
-It only takes one parameter and this will be a string value separated by ‘x’ operator.
-Indirectly it takes height and width in a different format we can say.
+- geometry (): We can call this method by using the Tkinter object ‘parent.’
+It only takes one parameter, and this will be a string value separated by ‘x’ operator.
+Indirectly it takes height and width in a different format, we can say.
 Here we are assigning 100×100 as the size of the window.

 - minsize (): This method is also used to size our window.
-It takes two parameter width and height.
-Here we are calling this method on the Tkinter object because it can be access by its object only.
-The first parameter is width and the second we are assigning is height here.
+It takes two parameters width and height.
+The first parameter is width, and the second we assign height here.

-Here is no constructor because these are itself a method which is called on the Tkinter object. while creating the object we used no parameter constructor and call this methods.
-Both these methods use below constructor after this we can use or call them.
+Here is no constructor because these are itself a method that is called on the Tkinter object. while creating the object, we used no parameter constructor and call this method.
+Both these methods use the below constructor; after this, we can use or call them.

 parent = Tk();

 This method is used to get the current width of the window.
-This methods can call by using the Tkinter object so first create its object.
-Let’s see one simple example for beginner to use this while programming;
+This method can call by using the Tkinter object, so first create its object.
+Let’s see one simple example for a beginner to use this while programming;

 import tkinter as tk parent = tk.Tk() width1 = parent.winfo_screenwidth()